ACINQ/eclair/README.md

 ## JSON API

-Eclair offers a feature rich HTTP API that enables application developers to easily integrate, for the full documentation please visit the [website](https://acinq.github.io/eclair).
+Eclair offers a feature rich HTTP API that enables application developers to easily integrate.
+For the full documentation please visit the [website](https://acinq.github.io/eclair).
 If you are still using the old APIs and looking for documentation you can find it [here](https://github.com/ACINQ/eclair/OLD-API-DOCS.md) but is not maintained anymore.